-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification 6-ESS3-1 Construct a scientific explanation based on evidence for how the uneven distributions of Earth's mineral, energy, and groundwater resources are the result of past and current geoscience processes.
-Constructing Explanations and Designing Solutions: Construct a scientific explanation based on reliable evidence from multiple sources (including the students' own experiments).
+Standard Iov owa Academic Standard in Science Practice Disciplinary Core Idea Clarification Crosscutting Code Science Clarification Concept Clarification exp evi und Ear and res of j Constructing Explanations and Designing Solutions: Construct a scientific explanation based on reliable evidence from multiple sources (including the students' own experiments).
 Natural Resources: Many resources are limited and not evenly available due to variations in the geography found on Earth.
 The focus should be on most resources being finite and cannot be easily replaced.
 Instruction should also include why resources such as petroleum and metal ores are found in larger amounts in certain areas. (burial of organic material, volcanic activity, hydrothermal activity) Cause and Effect: Use cause and effect relationships to predict phenomena and systems.

-W6.1: Constructing an argument to support claims with clear reasons and evidence.
+W6.1: Write arguments to support claims with clear reasons and relevant evidence.

-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification 6-ESS3-2 Analyze and interpret data on natural hazards to forecast future catastrophic events and inform the development of technologies to mitigate their effects.
+Standard Iowa Academic Standard in Science Practice Disciplinary Core Idea Clarification Crosscutting Code Science Clarification Concept Clarification 6-ESS3-2 Analyze and interpret data on natural hazards to forecast future catastrophic events and inform the development of technologies to mitigate their effects.
 Analyzing and Interpreting Data: Analyze and interpret data to determine similarities and differences in findings.
 Natural Hazards: Making connections between past history and natural forces can predict the possible time and location of future events.
 The focus should be on natural hazards that precede phenomena and can be used to predict a future event.
 Instruction should include events such as hurricanes, volcanic activity, tsunamis, and tornadoes.
 The data that is collected from each one of these events should also be used as evidence.
 Patterns: Use graphs, charts, and images to identify patterns in data.

-lowans experience natural hazards (e.g. tornadoes) and utilize various technologies to predict time and location of events.
+Iowans experience natural hazards (e.g. tornadoes, flooding and blizzards) and utilize various technologies to predict time and location of events.

 Meteorologists work to keep us safe in dangerous weather.
-This includes local weatherpersons and national organizations like National Oceanic and Atmospheric Administration (NOAA).
+This includes local weatherpeople and national organizations like National Oceanic and Atmospheric Administration (NOAA).

-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification 6-ETS1-1 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, considering relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
+Standard Iowa Academic Standard in Engineering Practice Disciplinary Core Idea Clarification Crosscutting Code Science Clarification Concept Clarification 6-ETS1-1 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, considering relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
 Developing and Using Models: Develop and/or use a model to predict and/or describe phenomena and unobservable features.
 Defining and Delimiting Engineering Problems: The more precisely a design task's criteria and constraints can be defined, the more likely it is that the designed solution will be successful.
 Specification of constraints includes consideration of scientific principles and other relevant knowledge that is likely to limit possible solutions.
 NA